Preventing the Negative Externalities of Development: Aid Compliance, Incomplete Contracts, and State Capacity

 Presented at the American Political Science Association (APSA) conference

 This paper examines the potential negative externalities of foreign aid projects: that is, costs that accrue to people outside the aid transaction between the recipient state and the aid organization overseeing projects (the agent).
-Both the media and academia tend to blame agents for aid implementation problems.
-However, recipients are nowadays responsible for implementation, externalities can drastically affect people's livelihoods, and politicians want to avoid blame for aid failures.
-Accordingly, I argue that state capacity is a understudied explanation for aid externality prevention.
-To test the hypothesis, I compile new project-level datasets on World Bank Task Team Leaders and recipients' compliance with environmental and social risk management (safeguard) policies on involuntary resettlement, indigenous peoples, and the environment.
-Statistical support for the hypothesis suggests availability and representativeness biases in how academia and the media approach aid failures.
-More broadly, future scholarship needs to consider not just principal-agent relationships but principal-agent-recipient interactions and the role of incomplete contracts between agent and recipients.
+Both scholars and the media tend to blame agents for aid implementation problems.
+However, recipients are nowadays responsible for implementation, negative externalities can drastically affect people's livelihoods, and politicians generally want to credit-claim from aid and avoid blame for failures.
+Accordingly, I argue that both state capacity and agent quality explain the prevention of negative aid externalities.
+Given that powerful donor countries affect only have limited bandwidth to affect project implementation, I diverge from principal-agent accounts and argue that donor influence is minimal.
+To the extent that donors have influence on aid implementation, it is via their effects on agents.
+To test the hypotheses, I compile new project-level datasets on World Bank Task Team Leader quality and recipients' compliance with safeguard policies on involuntary resettlement, indigenous peoples, and the environment.
+Statistical support for the hypotheses from numerous models and measures suggest that availability and representativeness biases color how scholars and the media approach aid failures.
+More broadly, future scholarship needs to consider not only principal-agent relationships but also principal-agent-recipient interactions and the role of incomplete contracts between agents and recipients.
 Otherwise, there is a risk of falling prey to a social engineering fallacy.
-[Preliminary Draft Paper]
+[Draft Paper]